A Total Immersion in the North, Including Dog Sledding & a Helicopter Trip to a Polar Bear Den

 Day 3: Helicopter Tour / Dog Sledding / Northern Culture

 An exciting adventure is in store as we soar over the tundra in helicopters, surveying the frozen landscape below.
 From the air we may see polar bears, caribou and arctic fox.
 Landing on the tundra, we disembark to explore on foot, perhaps even crawling inside an unoccupied polar bear den.
 We also sample an age-old means of Arctic transportation on a dog sledding excursion.
 We'll learn about the life of a musher, visit with the dogs, observe the team as they prepare for the run, then head out for an unforgettable ride behind an eager team of pure canine power!

 Our immersion in Northern culture continues as Native hosts tell us about their traditions and what their daily lives are like.
 These captivating storytellers share tales from their personal histories and offer insight into the vibrant nations that have flourished amid adversity in this harsh environment for thousands of years.
 We'll also visit Churchill's Eskimo Museum, with artifacts collected from centuries of local habitation.

 Day 4: Polar Bear Viewing

 Our unique Polar Rovers are our mobile means for a full day on the tundra among the polar bears.
 Although these custom-designed vehicles accommodate up to 35 passengers, we take a maximum of 16, ensuring everyone a window seat.
 Our Expedition Leaders know the best places to see bears, which are waiting for the ice to solidify on Hudson Bay in order to begin the winter seal-hunting season.
 As we watch the bears interact, we're delighted by their antics and rugged beauty.
-After dinner back in town, we’ll enjoy a presentation on wildlife or cultural aspects of life in the North.
+We'll have dinner back in town, and enjoy a presentation on wildlife or cultural aspects of life in the North.